 One thing that you might want to do as soon as you decide to make your home a smart home is switch out the light bulbs – something easier said than done considering how many different options out there.
 Of them all, however, we think the best smart light bulbs are Philips Hue range of smart bulbs.

 UPDATE: One of the things we like the most about Philips Hue is the range is constantly being updated.
-For example, you can now get your hands on the Philips Hue Play Light Bar, which creates special lighting effects as you watch movies and play games, as well as a new selection of Edison-style smart bulbs.
+The range was recently expanded with a range of Edison-style smart bulbs, the Lightstrip Plus and the Philips Hue Play Light Bar, which creates special lighting effects as you watch movies and play games, as well as a new selection of Edison-style smart bulbs.

 Read the full review: Philips Hue